 - Strenuous activity.
-Exertional heatstroke is caused by an increase in body temperature brought on by intense physical activity in hot weather.
+Exertional heatstroke is caused by an increase in core body temperature brought on by intense physical activity in hot weather.
 Anyone exercising or working in hot weather can get exertional heatstroke, but it's most likely to occur if you're not used to high temperatures.

 In either type of heatstroke, your condition can be brought on by: